FAQ for Students

 - Training specialty in leadership, management, project management, and operations management.

 - Experience in teaching the Public Administration in the 21st Century and the Public Employee Leadership Development certificate programs at California State University, Fullerton, Extended Education.

-- Please contact your Human Resources representative for agency-specific policies on participating in the Leadership Development for Public Agencies program.
-After confirming your participation with your HR department, staff from Cal State Fullerton University Extended Education will contact you to initiate the registration process.
+Please contact your Human Resources representative for agency-specific policies on participating in the Leadership Development for Public Agencies program.
+After confirming your participation with your HR department, you may fill out and submit the registration form that our program manager will send you in the welcome/registration email.
+Staff from Cal State Fullerton Extension and International Programs will contact you to finalize the registration process.